adrian154/blog/blogposts/tls.md

     * `00 2f`: TLS_RSA_WITH_AES_128_CBC_SHA
     * `00 ff`: TLS_EMPTY_RENEGOTIATION_INFO_SCSV

-TLS 1.3 only recommends five cipher suites, of which three are listed: TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, and TLS_AES_128_GCM_SHA256.
+TLS 1.3 only supports five cipher suites, of which three are listed: TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256, and TLS_AES_128_GCM_SHA256.
 However, 56 other cipher suites were sent in this message.
 They are present for backwards compatibility (since the client does not know whether the server supports TLS 1.3 yet), but these are not available in TLS 1.3.

 </div>
 <div class="segment" data-hex="0100" data-name="Legacy Compression Methods">